onflow/developer-grants/.github/ISSUE_TEMPLATE/grant-application.md

 # Milestones and funding

-> Note: You can leave the USD proposal empty / "TBD".
-Please consider adoption and/or maintenance milestones at the end of your project.
+> Note: Please consider adoption and/or maintenance milestones at the end of your project.

 | Milestone | Deliverables   | Timeline | Risks                   | USD proposal |
 | --------- | -------------- | -------- | ----------------------- | -------------- |